 - Popular activity

 - 8. Koishikawa Korakuen Gardens

 - Related Articles on Cherry Blossoms in Japan

 Shinjuku Gyoen is one of the best spots for cherry blossoms in Tokyo.
 In the expansive garden with an area of 58.3 hectares (583,000 sqm) and a circumference of 3.5 kilometers, about 1,100 Japanese cherry trees bloom in spring.

-Since the different kinds of trees have different blossoming times, you can enjoy all kinds of blossoms for a relatively long time, making the garden an especially attractive viewing spot.
+Since the different kinds of trees have different blossoming times, you can enjoy all kinds of flowers for a relatively long time, making the cherry blossom garden an especially attractive viewing spot.